Unicity/Chimera/classes/Unicity/VLD/README.md

 ##### Parameters

-1. Required: Defines the location of the module mapping file.
+1. Required (String): Defines the location of the module mapping file.

 ##### Mapping File